-The Web service application bypasses the need to transport vast amounts of data.
-In addition, the application enables requesting parties to confirm evidence of insurance in an online environment directly with the source of the policy information-the insurance carrier.
+The web service application eliminates the need to transport vast amounts of data.
+In addition, the application enables requesting parties to confirm evidence of insurance in an online environment directly with the source of the policy information - the insurance company.
+This allows for a more accurate result.